-- (a) There is no common EMIR and MiFID ID yet for derivatives.
+- (a)modified There is no common EMIR and MiFID ID yet for derivatives.
 The Trade ID is the key one for EMIR reporting (per contract).
-The transaction reference number was designed for MiFID reporting purposes and included in the EMIR reporting obligation so that reporting to TRs is also meaningful for MiFID purposes. - (b) to (e): Yes.
+The transaction reference number was designed for MiFID reporting purposes and included in the EMIR reporting obligation so that reporting to TRs is also meaningful for MiFID purposes.
+In particular case of reporting the ETD contracts please see Answer 5 in Part V: ETDs Reporting. - (b) to (e): Yes.